01256 636 509 - Sales Office Hours 9.00-5.30pm. sales@henleyfan.com

 Ceiling fan produces a grinding or humming sound

 Ceiling fans can be prone to glitches especially if they are constantly in use.
-The 3 problems above are commonly experienced by all fan users and they all have their share of doing its basic troubleshooting.
+The 4 problems above are commonly experienced by all fan users and they all have their share of resolving though basic troubleshooting.

 How about you?
 Have you recently experienced any problems with your ceiling fan?
 Feel free to share your issues!
 We love to hear how you dealt with them!